kz/store-discount-scraper/README.md

-# store-discount-scraper - Status: On Hold
+# store-discount-scraper

+## Project Status
+This project is on hold indefinitely in order to work on other projects.

 ## Overview